benthillerkus/saturating-arithmetic/README.md

 ## Description
 This crate provides a procedural macro that rewrites arithmetic operators `+,-,*` as well as their assigning versions `+=,-=,*=` into their saturating equivalents `saturating_add, saturating_sub, saturating_mul`.
-This is, for example, useful for quickly *safening* older code, if you can live with the performance penalty caused by the checks, that is.
+This is, for example, useful for quickly *safening* older code, if you can live with the performance penalty caused by the checks that is.

 ### Links
 [GitHub](https://github.com/ogierm/saturating-arithmetic)